lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Images.md

 The following functionalities are available in annotation mode (numbers correspond to those in **Figure 10** and **11**)
 1. [Add an image](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#annotate-multiple-images-on-the-same-screen)
 2. Zoom in or zoom out of an image
-3. Move through the images in the same subfolder
+3. Browse through the images in the same subfolder
 4. Undo/redo
-5. Move allows you to exit the draw mode and click annotations
+5. Move individual images
 6. [Draw a shape](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#draw-annotations) (select rectangle, polygon, or ellipse)
 7. Select an annotation
 8. List your annotations